8x8-dxi/ContactNowAPI/REPORTING.md

 Please [read the token endpoint](https://github.com/8x8-dxi/ContactNowAPI/blob/master/TOKEN.md) if you haven't already done so.

-In this part of the documentation I will aim to explain how you would consume data generated from your Contact Centre using a list of exposed methods.
+In this part of the documentation I will aim to explain how you would consume raw CDR data generated from your Contact Centre using a list of exposed methods within the reporting API.

-Please note that all response from this endpoint will not include any customer information aside from the customer unique identifiers (UID) and the phone numbers of the customer record.
+Please note that all response from this endpoint will not include any customer information aside from the customer Unique Reference Number (URN), Phone Number of the contact and the Campaign Table where the full contact information is stored.

 This means that customer records stored on the [ECN Database](https://github.com/8x8-dxi/ContactNowAPI#high-level-api-diagram) has to be requested using the [ecnow.php endpoint](https://github.com/8x8-dxi/ContactNowAPI/blob/master/ECNOW.md).